 Maine’s Good Samaritan Law

-On May 23, 2019, Governor Janet Mills signed LD 329, An Act To Exempt from Criminal Liability Persons Reporting a Drug-related Medical Emergency (known as the Good Samaritan Bill), into law.
-The bill came to her desk with unanimous support from the Maine Legislature.
+On May 3, 2022, Governor Janet Mills signed LD 1862, An Act To Strengthen Maine’s Good Samaritan Laws Concerning Drug-related Medical Assistance (known as the Good Samaritan Bill), into law.

 What is the Good Samaritan Law?

 Maine’s Good Samaritan Law prevents a person from being arrested or prosecuted for certain violations if the grounds for that arrest or prosecution result from the person experiencing a drug-related overdose or seeking medical assistance for someone else who is.

 Download the flyer that explains the Maine Good Samaritan Law.

 Maine’s Good Samaritan Law protects a person who:

 - In good faith, seeks medical assistance for a person experiencing a drug-related overdose;

 - Is experiencing an overdose and needs medical assistance;

 - Is “rendering aid” at the scene of an overdose.
 “Rendering aid” means performing any action that involves looking after a person who is experiencing a suspected drug-related overdose.